 New York again.
 I had decided to try my hand at some academic-style research.
 Maybe Greg Boehm’s project had inspired me.
 Maybe meeting writers like Dave Wondrich, Jeff Berry, and Wayne Curtis—true scholars of the cocktail—had left a mark.
 Maybe I was one jigger shy of a full shaker.
 In any case, I had to acknowledge the possibility that not all my answers were hidden in the minds of heavy drinkers.
 Some might be in a library.

 The floor of the uptown 6 train was slick with mud and snow melt.
-Next to me, a man in an . . . → Read More: Periodista Tales: The Joe Baum Papers
+Next to me, a man . . . → Read More: Periodista Tales: The Joe Baum Papers

 The winter months slunk by and I was back in New York.
 A cold rain fell on the banks of unmelted snow lining the sidewalk along Sixth Avenue.
 Dogs wore coats and ski-gloved hands fumbled with umbrellas.
 I’d have said it was perfect Manhattan weather, but I didn’t want to risk the pun.